Babakbehkamkia/Deep-Learning/README.md

 ## HW1

-This assignment was an introduction for Tensorflow and pytorch.
+This assignment was an introduction to Tensorflow and pytorch.